 Now that you have a basic grasp of the 4 Cs of diamonds, you can shop confidently for jewelry that meets your individual preferences and price considerations.
 And remember that finding beautiful, quality diamonds is simple with the experts at F. Silverman in Bergen County, where we feature only high quality diamonds of the highest caliber.

-We are conveniently situated in Woodcliff Lake, NJ and feature the latest styles of wedding bands and diamond engagement rings from the industry’s top designers.
+We are conveniently situated in Woodcliff Lake, NJ and feature the latest styles of wedding bands and diamond rings from the industry’s top designers.
+Visit our store or contact us with any questions.